parseword/transmission-4-centos-7/README.md

 ## The Ansible task

 The [transmission4-installation.yaml](transmission4-installation.yaml)
-file is an Ansible task that will build and install the Transmission 4.0 beta from source on CentOS 7.
+file is an Ansible task that will build and install Transmission 4.0 from source on CentOS 7.
 It can be included from your playbook, or run as its own independent playbook.
 Configuration and usage are described below.

 ### Configuring the Ansible task